lel-rc/Ornia-Wiki/wiki/Elilian Calendar.md

 # Elilian Calendar

 The **Elilian Calendar** is the global calendar adopted by the majority of countries in Ornia.
-Originally designed by the famed scientist Elilianis aven Kirya for the Karzeilan Empire, it was widely adopted around the year AE 100.
+Originally designed by the famed half-elven scientist Elilianis aven Kirya for the Karzeilan Empire, it was widely adopted around the year AE 100.
 The calendar used the coronation of the first Karzeilan emperor Arekan I of House nari-Qudon as the beginning of its calendar era: BA stands for "Before Ascension" while AE stands for "After Enlightenment".
 The calendar splits the 390-day-long Ornian year into thirteen 30-day months.

 The naming for months is as follows: